Graphic Equalizer x32 Stereo

 LSP Plugins provide three types of filters - already known IIR and two types of FIR filters - FIR and FFT.
 The difference between FIR and FFT filter modes is how these filters are built.
 FIR filters are built from impulse response of similar IIR filter, and then transformed so that they become linear phase characteristic.
 FFT filters are build by using frequency characteristic of FIR filter.
 Finally, both use FFT convolution to perform fast signal processing.

-All filters are build by using well-known methods of analog filter design (complex polynomials in top and bottom).
-So, first of all plugins calculate parameters of ideal analog filter by using Laplace transform and then digitalize it by applying analog-to-digital transform also known as Z Transform.
+All filters are build by using well-known methods of analog filter design (complex polynomials in top and bottom) or directly as digital filters.
+When the filters are build from analog designs, plugins first of all calculate parameters of ideal analog filter by using Laplace transform and then digitalize it by applying analog-to-digital transform also known as Z Transform.
 Each filter implements it's own set of poles and zeros, the configuration of poles and zeros can be controlled by using quality factor and slope parameters.

 There are set of rules to perform Laplace to Z-space transformation, for example Simpson rule etc. In LSP plugins, two types of rules are used: the most popular Bilinear Transform and less popular Matched Z Transform.
 The difference between these transforms is how the frequency and ampitude characteristics are moved from analog form into digital.